edson77/chat-app/README.md

 ## Learn More

-for this application to work, you need a backend, this backend is made with Django Rest Framework [ DRF App](https://github.com/edson77/Sinatra-api).
+for this application to work, you need a backend, this backend is made with Django Rest Framework [ https://github.com/edson77/Sinatra-api](https://github.com/edson77/Sinatra-api).